dschrijver/fractal/README.md

 # fractal
-Creating Fractals With the Double Pendulum
+Creating fractals with the double pendulums.
+An in-depth explanation can be found [here](https://dschrijver.github.io/fractal.html).